Photo of girl student

 Support services available

-All children in their first year at school have their vision and hearing tested by a specially trained nurse.
+All tamariki in their first year at school have their vision and hearing tested by a specially trained nurse.
 As part of the enrolment process you will be asked to sign a consent form for these tests.
 Parents will be notified if any problems are identified.
 Good hearing and vision are critical to progress in learning, and any problems with be followed up with appropriate referrals.

 A speech therapist visits the school on request to check on children with speech difficulties.